Abinbn/e-schoolbooks.in/README.md

 As a non-profit organization, we rely on the support of kind-hearted individuals and organizations to continue our mission.
 You can contribute to our cause by:

 - **[Donating](https://buy.stripe.com/5kA9BpcwC4eW5qgfYY)**: Your generous donations help us expand our reach and provide free textbooks to more students.
-- **Spreading the Word**: Share our platform with students, parents, and educators, so they can benefit from our resources.
+- **Spreading the Word**: Share our platform with students, parents, and educators so that they can benefit from our resources.
   ```
   www.e-schoolbooks.in
   ```
-- **[Volunteering](mailto:abinjannath007@gmail.com)**: If you are passionate about education, consider joining our team as a volunteer and contribute your skills and expertise.
+- **[Volunteering](mailto:abinjannath007@gmail.com)**: If you are passionate about education, consider joining our volunteer team and contributing your skills and expertise.

 ## Join Us on the Journey